davepinch/pinchy.cc/content/topics/places/countries/n/new-zealand/flag/Flag_of_New_Zealand.svg.md

 ---
 title: "Flag of New Zealand.svg (Wikimedia Commons)"
-author: multiple (see website) flag of: New Zealand flag element of:
+author: multiple (see website) flag of:
+  - New Zealand
   - Crux
   - Union Jack
 license: public domain